 Students in the PhD in biology program have access to state-of-the-art facilities in the F. W. Olin Physical Sciences Center (and Instrumentation Center) and the F.W.
 Olin Life Sciences Building.
 These facilities offer innovative laboratories and instrumentation as well as laboratories for photochemistry and computation chemistry.
 The Harris Center for Science and Engineering serves the research needs of an aquaculture and fish biology program.
 Other facilities PhD in biology students unique to Florida Tech are:

 Nearby natural resources, such as the estuarine habitats of the Indian River Lagoon (the most diverse estuary in North America), and the Atlantic Ocean marine ecosystem, are ideal for biological research.
 Central Florida’s year-round warm weather means research and outdoor activity is available 365 days a year.

-Career opportunities for students in the Ph.D. in biology program can be very diverse with jobs available in environmental protection, conservation, wildlife management, cancer research, wetland science, diagnostics, nanotechnology, genomics, Alzheimer’s disease, tissue engineering, and so much more.
+Career opportunities for students in the PhD in biology program can be very diverse, with jobs available in environmental protection, conservation, wildlife management, cancer research, wetland science, diagnostics, nanotechnology, genomics, Alzheimer’s disease research, tissue engineering, and so much more.
 Biologists work in consulting and engineering firms, research centers, nature centers, state parks, federal agencies, health systems, and academia.